-1. Enable children to become healthy, independent and responsible members of society and the school community.
+To enable children to become healthy, independent and responsible members of society and the school community.

-2. Promote the five British Values, which include the rule of law, democracy, and individual liberty, tolerance of other faiths and beliefs and mutual respect.
+To promote the five British Values, which include the rule of law, democracy, and individual liberty, tolerance of other faiths and beliefs and mutual respect.

-3. Teach the children the importance of diversity through PSHE and where possible other subjects such as RE, History and English
+To teach the children the importance of diversity through PSHE and where possible other subjects such as RE, History and English

-Teach all children about rights and responsibilities allow them to be an independent and responsible member of the school community.
+To teach all children about rights and responsibilities allow them to be an independent and responsible member of the school community.

-Develop self-confidence and self-esteem, and make informed choices regarding personal and social issues,
+To develop self-confidence and self-esteem, and make informed choices regarding personal and social issues,

-Get children to appreciate what it means to be a positive member of a diverse multicultural society.
+To get children to appreciate what it means to be a positive member of a diverse multicultural society.

 Our school currently uses the Coram Education SCARF curriculum which stands for safety, caring, achievement, resilience and friendship, as a basis for its curriculum planning.
 They provide a whole-school approach to building these essential foundations – crucial for children to achieve their best, academically and socially.
 Mapped to the PSHE Association programmes of study, SCARF is a framework consisting of lesson plans, online planning and assessment tools allowing the school to embed a comprehensive PSHE and Wellbeing programme throughout the school.
 SCARF is a whole-school approach to promoting behaviour, safety, achievement and wellbeing.
-Lessons are taught under the following headings:

 PSHE is timetabled to be completed once a week.
 We teach PSHE in a variety of ways.
 These include circle time, role play, discussion etc. It can be taught as a discrete subject but we also try to link with other subjects wherever possible.
 PSHE also strongly overlaps with the Catholic ethos at St Joseph’s and so there are strong links between the two curriculum subjects.